andifalk/spring-cloud-gateway-workshop/lab2/README.md

 * From [localhost:9090/api/v1/customers (gateway)](http://localhost:9090/api/v1/customers)  to [localhost:9091/api/v1/customers (customer-service)](http://localhost:9091/api/v1/customers)
 * From [localhost:9090/api/v2/customers (gateway)](http://localhost:9090/api/v2/customers)  to [localhost:9091/api/v2/customers (customer-service)](http://localhost:9091/api/v2/customers)

-Before we can try the circuit breaker we still have to implement the endpoint for the configured circuit breaker fallback in the api gateway at http://localhost:9090/customer-fallback.
+Before we can try the circuit breaker we still have to implement the endpoint for the configured circuit breaker fallback in the api gateway at [http://localhost:9090/customer-fallback](http://localhost:9090/customer-fallback).

 Create the new class `FallbackApi` in the package `com.example.apigateway.resilience` with the following implementation:

-FallbackApi.java
+__FallbackApi.java:__

 ```java
 package com.example.apigateway.resilience;